 When Mr. Chan approached GICL, our Customer Service Manager conducted a comprehensive financial assessment for him.
 Instead of advising him to take out another high-interest loan, we tailor-made a "First and Second Mortgage Consolidation Refinancing" plan.

-We assisted Mr. Chan in consolidating his original HK$1.5 million bank first mortgage and the HK$1 million high-interest second mortgage into a single HK$2.5 million GICL first mortgage (with an LTV ratio of only ~31% and extremely fast approval).
+We helped Mr. Chan consolidate his original HK$1.5 million bank first mortgage and HK$1 million high-interest second mortgage into a single HK$2.5 million first mortgage loan with an LTV of only about 31%, allowing for very fast approval.

 We also mapped out a clear repayment roadmap for him, helping him maintain a healthy credit record so he can easily refinance back to a traditional bank in the future.